Complaints Handling Improvement Program – at a glance

 We are implementing a range of initiatives to improve how we manage complaints as part of the whole-of-government Complaints Handling Improvement Program.

 - introduced Feedback Assist, a widget on our website for customers to provide feedback or make a complaint online

 - revised our Complaints Handling Policy and procedures

 - launched a range of resources for complaint handlers in the Complaints Managers Toolkit (staff only)

 - introduced new systems to capture and report on information about complaints, so this information can be used to further strengthen our systems for complaint handling.

 We will continue to develop resources to assist parents, carers and communities to provide feedback or make a complaint about our schools and other services.

-- Term 2 2018 – We will be introducing a new system to capture information about consumer complaints.
+- Term 2 2018 – We introduced a new system to capture information about consumer complaints.

-- 2017 and 2018 – We are establishing a specialist team to support these changes.
+- 2017 and 2018 – We established a specialist team to support these changes.

 - 10 October 2017 – Feedback Assist live on our main website.